 • Can we reduce Capacity misses by dynamically changing the number of pages/application?

-- number of frames - Establish ''acceptable'' page-fault rate - If actual rate too low, process loses frame - If actual rate too high, process gains frame - Question: What if we just don't have enough memory?
+- Establish "acceptable" page-fault rate - If actual rate too low, process loses frame - If actual rate too high, process gains frame - Question: What if we just don't have enough memory?

 Thrashing